essential guide to picking, fitting, unpacking and cleaning your rug.

 Only you know your own style but in this section we point out the questions you should be asking yourself in contemplation of buying a new rug.

-of patterns and colours in your space, tying them together around a
+Would you like to use your rug to make a bold statement?
+Use a variety of patterns and colours in your space, tying them together around a few colours.

 Look For Inspiration!!
 Pinterest, Instagram, Facebook are all a great help to find, compare and visualise your ideas... you can almost be guaranteed if you thought of it, it's probably out there already.